carlamtmendes/EuroMod/README.md

 ## About
 EuroMod is a bottom-up model of the European interconnected power system, covering 27 countries: Austria, Belgium, Bulgaria, Czech Republic, Switzerland, Germany, Denmark, Estonia, Spain, Finland, France, Great Britain, Greece, Hungary, Ireland, Italy, Lithuania, Latvia, Netherlands, Norway, Poland, Portugal, Romania, Sweden, Slovenia, and Slovakia.

 It minimizes total system costs with respect to dispatch, storage and interconnectors.
 For each hour of the year, demand and supply of electricity is matched and a clearing price is determined.
-Individual generation and storage technologies are explicitly modeled.
-Demand fluctuates exogenously and it is perfectly price-inelastic.
+Individual generation and storage technologies are explicitly modelled.
 It features 6 generation and 3 hydro storage technologies.
 Technologies such wind, solar, run-of-river and other renewables are exogenously included in the model as time-series.
+Demand fluctuates exogenously and it is perfectly price-inelastic.

 The model is subject to a set of technical constraints related to demand and supply balance, combined heat and power, cycling of thermal plants, and operational constraints on hydro.
 Trading between bidding zones or countries is subject to net transfer capacity, and it takes place until arbitrage possibilities are exploited or capacity constraints become binding.
-Unit commitment and load flow are not modeled.
+Unit commitment of individual power stations and optimal load flow are not modelled.

 Markets are not assumed to be competitive by proposing two enhancements to the total system cost function: